pulsarventures/aimusings/_posts/2025-04-03-eisenhower-decision-matrix.md

 date:   2025-04-03 12:00:00 -0500
 categories: musings update
 ---
+AI agents redefine delegation in the Eisenhower Matrix, automating tasks like scheduling, note-taking, CRM updates, and document synthesis for enhanced productivity.

 We’ve all seen the Eisenhower Matrix: Urgent vs Important, split into four boxes – Do, Decide, Delegate, Delete.
 Let's take a closer look at **"Delegate."**